This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Add the shrimp, garlic, salt, roasted poblano pepper.

 - Cook until shrimp are pink.
 About 5 minutes.

 - Cook for 1 minute, then flip.

-- Add about 2 tbsp cheese and 2 tbsp of the shrimp filling to one side of the tortilla.
+- Add about 2 tablespoon cheese and 2 tablespoon of the shrimp filling to one side of the tortilla.

 - Fold over the other side to create the taco.